 However, these arguments are not supported by the text of the Amendment or any other part of the Constitution.
-The Twenty-Third Amendment, like the District Clause, makes no mention of a minimum geographic size or population in the federal district and it applies regardless of changes in the District's population. "[I]n general, the Constitution is not violated anytime the factual assumptions underlying a provision change."
-Thus, changing the factual premise underlying the Twenty-Third Amendment-that there will be a large populated district-does not violate its terms granting electoral rights to residents of that district.
+The Twenty-Third Amendment, like the District Clause, makes no mention of a minimum geographic size or population in the federal district and it applies regardless of changes in the District's population. "[I]n general, the Constitution is not violated anytime the factual assumptions underlying a provision change."113 Thus, changing the factual premise underlying the Twenty-Third Amendment-that there will be a large populated district-does not violate its terms granting electoral rights to residents of that district.

 Indeed, there is no inherent conflict between H.R.
-51/S. 631 and the text of the Twenty-Third Amendment.
+51 and the text of the Twenty-Third Amendment.
 Although peculiar, this result does not pose a constitutional obstacle to H.R.
 51. The concerns raised by the interaction of H.R.
 51 with the Twenty-Third Amendment are policy considerations, not constitutional limits.

 The most significant concern is with the allocation of three electoral votes to residents of the reduced District, including the President and their family.
 This may be bad policy, but not unconstitutional.
 Moreover, H.R.
-51 seeks to avoid the problem in two ways: (1) by repealing 3 U.S.C. § 21, which presently provides for the District's participation in federal elections-thus leaving it without appointed electors-and (2) by kickstarting "Expedited Procedures for Consideration of Constitutional Amendment Repealing 23rd Amendment."
-While these measures do not likely escape the Amendment's mandatory language (i.e., "The District . . . shall appoint" electors), neither does the Amendment foreclose the Act from a constitutional standpoint.
-As a separate practical matter, it is worth noting that repealing the Twenty-Third Amendment will itself require a constitutional amendment.
-Thus, despite the appeal of H.R.
-51 as a legislative resolution to D.C. statehood, the Act would not foreclose the need to engage in the
+51 seeks to avoid the problem in two ways: (1) by repealing 3 U.S.C. § 21,114 which presently provides for the District's participation in federal elections-thus leaving it without appointed electors-and (2) by kickstarting "Expedited Procedures for Consideration of Constitutional Amendment Repealing 23rd Amendment."115 While these measures do not likely escape the Amendment's mandatory language (i.e., "The District . . . shall appoint" electors), neither does the Amendment foreclose the Act from a constitutional standpoint.116

-&lt;sup>106 See id. at 134 ("[A] persuasive argument can be made that the adoption of the 23d Amendment has given permanent constitutional status to the existence of a federally owned 'District constituting the seat of government of the United States,' having a substantial area and population.").
-But see id. ("This is not to imply that the existing boundaries of the District of Columbia are immutable or that Congress could not move the seat of government to a different location...").
+Other policy solutions include proposals that there be no voting residents in the reduced District.
+H.R.
+51 already provides for Capital residents to be allowed to vote in federal elections in their last state of residence.117 The President and their family could vote in their home state, as they do customarily already.118 The few other residents of the reduced District could vote in Washington, Douglass Commonwealth.
+Professor Raven-Hansen has argued that Congress has the authority to enact legislation entitling residents of the reduced District to vote in the new state for elections to federal office, much as citizens living overseas may vote in federal elections in their previous state of residence even if they permanent constitutional status to the existence of a federally owned 'District constituting the seat of government of the United States,' having a substantial area and population.").
+But see id. ("This is not to imply that the existing boundaries of the District of Columbia are immutable or that Congress could not move the seat of government to a different location....").

-&lt;sup>107 See Dinh, supra note 50, at 84 (citing Adams, 90 F. Supp.
+113 See Dinh, supra note 56, at 84 (citing Adams, 90 F. Supp.
 2d. at 50).

-$^{108}\,See$ H.R.
-51 § 205.
+114 See H.R.
+51 § 223.

-&lt;sup>110 See Kennedy letter, supra note 44, at 132 ("[The Twenty-Third] amendment does not leave it up to Congress to determine whether or not the District of Columbia shall cast three electoral votes in a particular presidential election.
+116 See Kennedy letter, supra note 50, at 132 ("[The Twenty-Third] amendment does not leave it up to Congress to determine whether or not the District of Columbia shall cast three electoral votes in a particular presidential election.
 It contains a clear direction that the District 'shall appoint' the appropriate number of electors, and gives Congress discretion only as to the mechanics by which the appointment is made.").
 But see Phillip G. Shrag, The Future of District of Columbia Home Rule, 39 CATH.
-U. L. REV. 311, 348-49 (1990) (arguing Twenty-Third Amendment is not self-executing, so Congress can simply decline to provide electors for the District); see also Raven-Hansen, supra note 44, at 187-88.
+U. L. REV. 311, 348-49 (1990) (arguing Twenty-Third Amendment is not self-executing, so Congress can simply decline to provide electors for the District); see also Raven-Hansen, supra note 50, at 187-88.